 \subsection{Delayed escape}

-As it was pointed out in \citet{FH2000} and \citet{Ba2001} the process of escape from a cluster in a steady tidal field is extremely complicated.
-Some stars which fulfil the energy criterion for escape (binding energy of the star greater than the critical energy $E_{crit} = -1.5(GM/r_{t})$, where $G$ is the gravitational constant, $M$ is the total mass and $r_t$ is the tidal radius, see \citet{Sp1987}) can still be trapped inside the potential well.
-Some of those stars can be scattered back to lower energy before they escape from the system.
+As was pointed out in \citet{FH2000} and \citet{Ba2001} the process of escape from a cluster in a steady tidal field is extremely complicated.
+Some stars which fulfil the energy criterion for escape (i.e. the condition that the energy of the star exceed the critical energy $E_{crit} = -1.5(GM/r_{t})$, where $G$ is the gravitational constant, $M$ is the total mass and $r_t$ is the tidal radius, see \citet{Sp1987}) can still be trapped inside the potential well.
+Some of those stars can be scattered back to lower energy before they escape from the system \citep{King1959}.
 These two factors cause the cluster lifetime to scale nonlinearly with relaxation time for tidally limited clusters \citep{Ba2001}, in contrast with what would be expected from the standard theory.
 The efficiency of this effect decreases as the number of stars increases.
 To account for the process described above in the previous version of the Monte Carlo code an additional free parameter $\alpha$ was introduced \citep{GHH2008}.
-The critical energy for escaping stars was approximated by: $E_{crit} = -x_{tid} (GM/r_{t})$, where $x_{tid} = 1.5 - \alpha (ln(\gamma N)/N)^{1/4}$, $\alpha$ was approximated by $2.5$ and $\gamma$ is the coefficient in the Coulomb logarithm equal to $0.11$ for equal mass case and $0.02$ for unequal mass case \citep[see][and reference therein]{GHH2008}.
+The critical energy for escaping stars was approximated by $E_{crit} = -x_{tid} (GM/r_{t})$, where $x_{tid} = 1.5 - \alpha (ln(\gamma N)/N)^{1/4}$; here $\alpha$ was approximated by $2.5$ and $\gamma$ is the coefficient in the Coulomb logarithm, which we take equal to $0.11$ for the equal mass case and $0.02$ for the unequal mass case \citep[see][and references therein]{GHH2008}.
 This prescription was also tested by \citet{ChFUR2010} in their Monte Carlo simulations of star clusters.
-They are three drawbacks of this approach: (i) the effective tidal radius for Monte Carlo simulations is $r_{t_{eff}} = r_{t}/x_{tid}$ and it is smaller than $r_{t}$.
-Therefore, for Monte Carlo simulations, a system was slightly too concentrated (as measured by the ratio between the tidal radius and the half-mass radius) compared to N-body simulations; (ii) the escape process is instantaneous.
-A star which energy is greater than the critical energy is promptly removed from the system; (iii) the coefficient $x_{tid}$ is an explicit function of $N$.
-Its $N$ dependence was calibrated only for low $N$ system \citep{GHH2008}, so one can have some doubts about the rate of system evolution for large $N$.
+There are three drawbacks of this approach: (i) the effective tidal radius for Monte Carlo simulations is $r_{t_{eff}} = r_{t}/x_{tid}$ and it is smaller than $r_{t}$; therefore, for Monte Carlo simulations, a system was slightly over-truncated (as measured by the ratio between the tidal radius and the half-mass radius) compared to $N$-body simulations; (ii) the escape process is instantaneous: a star whose energy is greater than the critical energy is promptly removed from the system; (iii) the coefficient $x_{tid}$ is an explicit function of $N$; its $N$ dependence was calibrated only for low $N$ systems \citep{GHH2008}, and so one can have some doubts about the rate of system evolution for large $N$.